mgenware/qing/README.md

 - Database
   - MariaDB (or compatible versions of MySQL)
 - External dependencies
-  - redis: in-memory cache
+  - Redis: in-memory cache
-  - imagemagick: image processing
+  - ImageMagick: image processing

 Qing intended to run on docker in future.